emanbuc/keithley-2450-EIS/docs/EIS-for-batteries.md

-# Electrochemical impedance spectroscopy (EIS) on batteries with Keintly 2450
+# Electrochemical impedance spectroscopy (EIS) on batteries with Keithley 2450

 This project aims to perform a Electrochemical impedance spectroscopy (EIS) on a Li-Ion rechargeable battery using the Keithley 2450 Source Measure Unit (SMU) Instrument.
 Even the EIS is not among the applications listed in the official documentation,  the features of the instrument allow to perform the impedance measurement up to 100Hz.

 The measurement of battery impedance is crucial for online monitoring of State of Charge and State of Health [(1)](docs/references.md#1).
-Lab measurements with Keithley 2450 can be used as bechmark to validate data from custom build impedence monitoring system such as [(2)](docs/references.md#2)
+Lab measurements with Keithley 2450 can be used as benchmark to validate data from custom build impedance monitoring system such as [(2)](docs/references.md#2)

-## Programming Keintly 2450
+## Programming Keithley 2450

-Keintly 2450 can be operated using a remote command inteface, a local script or front panel.
-The Script Manager application can load and execute locally TSP scripts from USB storage device or from internal storage.
+Keithley  2450 can be operated using one the supported remote command interface, running  a script from onboard Script Manager application or from interactive front panel interface.
+The Script Manager application can load and execute TSP scripts from external storage unit connected on USB port or from internal memory.

 ### Remote Controlled Operations

 In remote operation mode a computer (controller) is programmed to send sequences of commands to an instrument.
 The controller orchestrates the actions of the instrumentation.

 The controller is typically programmed to request measurement results from the instrumentation and make test sequence decisions based on those measurements.
-Keintly 2450 support GPIB, SCPI, and TSP remote command set.
+Keithley 2450 support GPIB, SCPI, and TSP remote command set.

 ### Local Stand-Alone Operations